-The Sumac Assembly happens on the last Saturday of each month for an hour after People’s Kitchen, and is a space for people to come and have a say and share ideas about the Sumac Centre’s principles and ethos.
-These discussions will be used as the basis to create our ‘secondary rules’, a set of guidelines about how we want the place ro be run and organised.
+The Sumac Assembly happens from time-to-time for an hour after People’s Kitchen as a space for people to come and have a say and share ideas about the Sumac Centre’s principles and ethos.
+These discussions are used as the basis to create our ‘secondary rules’, a set of guidelines about how we want the place to be run and organised.
 Anyone and everyone is welcome and encouraged to join in and participate.
-Below is a note from the facilitators following the first assembly in July:
+Below is a note from the facilitators following the first assembly in 2013:

 we treat each other within the Sumac Centre.